-Okanogan Highlands Alliance, or OHA, was formed in 1992 in response to Battle Mountain Gold Company's proposed large-scale, open-pit, cyanide-leach gold mine that would have blasted the top off Buckhorn Mountain, dug 450 feet into the aquifer that feeds five creek and dumped tailings obliterating a creek for a pick-up load of gold.
+Okanogan Highlands Alliance, or OHA, was formed in 1992 in response to Battle Mountain Gold Company's proposed large-scale, open-pit, cyanide-leach gold mine that would have blasted the top off Buckhorn Mountain; dug 450 feet into the aquifer that feeds five creeks; and dumped tailings, obliterating a creek for a pick-up load of gold.

 On December 21, 2004, Bureau of Land Management (BLM) signed a mineral patent transferring 154.7 acres of federal lands on Buckhorn Mountain to Crown Resources.
 The Mining Law of 1872 authorizes individuals or companies to locate mining claims on public lands, and to develop the mineral deposits.
 The Mining Law also authorizes mining claimants to purchase their claims for $5 per acre.
 The Bush Administration sold a half a billion dollars worth of gold, plus the surface land value for $770.

 Because BLM and the Forest Service have no management authority over the newly patented and now private land, mining and reclamation, the EIS and permits for the proposed Buckhorn Mountain Mine will be handled by Ecology.